brutdefut/ficisertligi/_posts/2023-06-11-glenlivet-18-batch-reserve.md

 In the list above, it has won many awards, primarily in the 'Sherried Speyside' category.
 However, most of these awards are for the previous expression with higher (43% ABV) alcohol content.
 Glenlivet 18 must be considered a classic Speyside Scotch because it can easily be said that it can’t come close to a well-sherried whisky.

-"Glenlivet 18, in my mind, stands as one of those whiskies that are not as mature as its age suggests and leaves a sense of disappointment.”
+"Glenlivet 18, in my mind, stands as one of those whiskies that are not as mature as its age suggests, which leaves a sense of disappointment.”
 This is a note I took in June 2020, and my opinion hasn't changed a bit.
 The whisky has a low price/performance ratio and wouldn't be my first choice among its competitors.
 However, during hot summer days, it can provide enjoyment with a large ice cube or chilling stones."

 P.S: